adlnet/xAPI-Spec/xAPI-Communication.md

 * An LRS SHOULD return a message in the response explaining the cause of the error.

 * An LRS SHOULD use content negotiation as described in [RFC 7231](http://tools.ietf.org/html/rfc7231#section-5.3) to decide the format of the error.

 * An LRS SHOULD allow for plain text, HTML, and JSON responses for errors (using content negotiation).

-* An AP SHOULD send an Accept header with requests to enable content negotiation.
+* A Learning Record Provider SHOULD send an Accept header with requests to enable content negotiation.

-* The LRS MUST reject with `HTTP 400 Bad Request` status any requests that use any parameters which the LRS does not recognize in their intended context in this specification ( __Note:__ LRSs MAY recognize and act on parameters not in this specification).
+* The LRS MUST reject with `HTTP 400 Bad Request` status any requests that use any parameters which the LRS does not recognize in their intended context in this specification.
+( __Note:__ LRSs MAY recognize and act on parameters not in this specification).

 * The LRS MUST reject with `HTTP 400 Bad Request` status any requests that use any parameters matching parameters described in this specification in all but case.

-* The LRS MUST reject a batch of statements if any statement within that batch is rejected.
+* The LRS MUST reject a batch of statements if any Statement within that batch is rejected.

 * The LRS MUST reject with `HTTP 403 Forbidden` status any request rejected by the LRS where the credentials associated with the request do not have permission to make that request.

 * The LRS MUST reject with `HTTP 413 Request Entity Too Large` status any request rejected by the LRS where the size of the Attachment, Statement or document is larger than the maximum allowed by the LRS.

 * The LRS MAY choose any Attachment, Statement and document size limits and MAY vary this limit on any basis, e.g., per authority.

-* The LRS MUST reject with `429 Too Many Requests` status any request rejected by the LRS where the request is rejected due to too many requests being received by a particular client or set of credentials in a given amount of time.
+* The LRS MUST reject with `429 Too Many Requests` status any request rejected by the LRS where the request is rejected due to too many requests being received by a particular Client or set of credentials in a given amount of time.

 * The LRS MAY choose any rate limit and MAY vary this limit on any basis, e.g., per authority.

-The following requirements exist for the purposes of conformance testing, to ensure that any limitations or permissions implemented by the LRS do not affect the running of a conformance test suite.
+The following requirements exist for the purposes of conformance testing, to ensure that any limitations or permissions implemented by the LRS do not affect the running of conformance testing software.

 * The LRS SHOULD* be configurable not to reject any requests from a particular set of credentials on the basis of permissions.
 This set of credentials SHOULD* be used for conformance testing but MAY be deleted/deactivated on live systems.